amirleidel/amirleidel.github.io/content/articles/snowflakes.md

 0 & \frac{\sqrt{3}}{2} \\
 \end{bmatrix}
 $$
 has to be applied to the image, which yielded the result.
-In the upscaled kernel you can see that how this made the pixels rhombic, but at the large scale the pixels are hexagonally arranged.
+In the upscaled kernel you can see how this made the pixels rhombic, but at the large scale the pixels are hexagonally arranged.